powersync-ja/vue-supabase-todolist-template/README.md

 <img width="833" alt="sync-rules" src="https://github.com/powersync-ja/vue-supabase-todolist-template/assets/19345049/642d2832-0b00-47a2-9130-ace4f8a80d5c">

-3. In the top right corner of the sunc-rules panel, click **"Validate"** to ensure the syntax is correct.
+3. In the top right corner of the sync-rules panel, click **"Validate"** to ensure the syntax is correct.
 4. Then, click **"Deploy sync rules"** and select the instance you created earlier.
 5. Confirm in the dialog and wait for the deployment to complete.